 #4 This one is straight up for the developers.
 Various WCM clients create custom solutions around WCM (applications that engage via the WCM API, much like how WebRadar interacts with WCM).
 When testing their custom solutions, WebRadar helps them accurately verify that their custom functionality is updating content as desired with no adverse side-effects.
 Testing is important to us, and we know how important it is to you.

-WebRadar 5 Preview is available today directly from Ephox.
+Watch our recorded webinar or get the WebRadar 5 Preview today directly from Ephox.
 It’s a simple update (or install if it’s your first-time deployment).
 We are here to help you get up and running with the most powerful content analytics and reporting solution available for WCM.

 WebRadar is included in most IBM Web Content Manager license entitlements.
 Contact our WebRadar support team to learn more about this inclusion today.